This Page covers the following, please scroll down to learn more about:

 Step 3.
 Gather evidence:

 Ensure you gather as much evidence as you can.
-Pictures of signage, proof of payment, images of faded markings or proof of a medical emergency.
+Pictures of signage, proof of payment or proof of a medical emergency.

 Step 4.
 Appeal to the operator:

-First, appeal to the operator who issued you the parking charge notice.
+First, appeal to the operator who issued you the parking charge.
 Their name and how to appeal will be on the parking charge notice.
-If appealed within 14 days, you are still eligible for the 40% discount.
+If appealed within 14 days, you are still eligible for the 40% discount for a further 14 days.
 Once appealed, the clock is frozen, and the operator has 28 days to respond.

 Step 5.
 Independent adjudicator: